Whether you smash it on toast, dollop it on tacos, or serve it as dip, this one-avocado guacamole makes just the right amount for one or two people.

-- Combine chopped red onion, lemon juice, and pinch of salt in a bowl to quick-pickle.
-Stir and let it sit while you prep the rest of the ingredients.
+- Combine minced red onion, lime juice, and pinch of salt in a medium bowl.
+Stir with a fork and let it sit to quick pickle while you prep the rest of the ingredients.

 - Mince the jalapeño and any other optional additions (cilantro, garlic, tomatoes, etc).
 Set aside on your cutting board.

-- Adjust to taste — add more lemon, salt, pepper, etc if you think it needs it.
+- Adjust to taste — add more lime juice, salt, pepper, etc. if you think it needs it.
 Garnish with cilantro or cayenne (optional).
 Serve directly out of the bowl.

-- To slice a length of jalapeño, remove the top with the stem and the bottom tip of the pepper.
-Stand the pepper upright, with the stem-end on your cutting board.
+- To mince the jalapeño without the seeds or ribs, remove the stem end and the tip.
+Stand the pepper upright, with the stem end flat on the cutting board.
 Look for where the ribs of the pepper are attached, then slice downward removing a length of the pepper from between two of the ribs.
-A pepper usually has 3-4 lengths, so you’re looking for a section of pepper with no ribs or seeds — just the wall of the pepper, removed cleanly.
+Slice it into long planks, then cut across them to mince.